top of page

 A. Peel Off the Labels

-The language we use makes us stuck.
+The language we use can trap us.
 You must consciously stop labeling and judging your experiences.

 B. Rest in Awareness (The 30-Second Reset)